-Last-minute candidate puts his hand up for Napier election race
+Last-minute candidate Ian Gaskin puts his hand up for Napier election race

 Candidates currently known to Hawke's Bay Today are:

-Napier (includes Wairoa): Deborah BURNSIDE (New Conservative), James CROW (GREEN), Ian GASKIN (Independent), Judy KENDALL (Act), Stuart NASH (Labour), Katie NIMON (National), John Clive SMITH (Independent).
+Napier (includes Wairoa): Deborah BURNSIDE (New Conservative), James CROW (Green), Ian GASKIN (Independent), Judy KENDALL (Act), Stuart NASH (Labour), Katie NIMON (National), John Clive SMITH (Independent).

 Tukituki (includes Hastings, Havelock North, Flaxmere): Jan DAFFERN (Act), Anna LORCK (Labour), Romana MANNING (Legalise Cannabis), Nick McMINN-COLLARD (New Conservative), Chris PERLEY (Green), Carl Peterson (Advance New Zealand), Melanie PETROWSKI (One), Allister TOSH (Future Youth), Lawrence YULE (National).